ColinPitrat/caprice32/RELEASING.md

 $ git commit -m "Create version vX.Y.0"
 ```

-Tag the release:
+Tag the release and delete the latest tag:

 ```
 $ git tag vX.Y.0
+$ git tag -d latest
 ```

 Push the result:

 ```
-$ git push
+$ git push --tags
 ```

 Delete the latest release from github, it will be recreated by the next push.